This Is the Life (Hannah Montana song): Chart performance

 As it was not released as a single, "This Is the Life" received exclusive airplay on Radio Disney, thus its chart appearances consisted mainly of digital downloads.
 On the week ending August 5, 2006, the song debuted at number ninety-two on the Billboard Hot 100; succeeding the appearance, the song dropped from the chart.
 Following the release of the Hannah Montana soundtrack, the song entered Billboards Hot Digital Songs Chart at number forty-four, which led to a reappearance on the Billboard Hot 100 on the week ending November 11, 2006.
 The record was later duplicated by Taylor Swift.
 The song also peaked at number sixty-three on the now-defunct Pop 100 Chart.
 "This Is the Life" peaked at number sixty-five on the Hot Canadian Digital Singles Chart, but failed to enter the Canadian Hot 100.

 Live performances

-Cyrus, costumed as Montana, first performed "This Is The Life", along with four other songs, at the concert taping for the first season of Hannah Montana.
+Cyrus, costumed as Montana, first performed "This Is the Life", along with four other songs, at the concert taping for the first season of Hannah Montana.
 The performance was later released as the song's music video on April 10, 2006 on Disney Channel.
 Cyrus also performed the song on twenty dates in the fall of 2006, when she opened for the Cheetah Girls' 2006 and 2007 concert tour The Party's Just Begun Tour.

+For the 2026 Hannah Montana 20th Anniversary Special on Disney+, Cyrus performed "This Is the Life" for the first time in nearly 20 years.
+It was one of three songs performed for the special along with "The Best of Both Worlds" and "The Climb."